 The School of Graduate Studies maintains a list of major graduate awards accessible through their website.

 Scholarships to Study Abroad

-The Centre for International Experience coordinates a variety of scholarships to help students study abroad.
+In addition to the International and Research awards listed above and in Award Explorer, the Centre for International Experience coordinates a variety of scholarships to help students study abroad.